 People with recurrent HCL or PLL often experience emotions such as disbelief or fear.
 Patients are encouraged to talk with their health care team about these feelings and ask about support services to help them cope.
 Learn more about dealing with a recurrence.

 If treatment fails

 Recovery from HCL and PLL is not always possible.
-If treatment is not successful, the disease may be called advanced or terminal HCL or PLL.
+If the leukemia cannot be cured or controlled, the disease may be called advanced or terminal.

 After the death of a loved one, many people need support to help them cope with the loss.
 Learn more about grief and loss.

 The next section in this guide is About Clinical Trials.
 It offers more information about research studies that are focused on finding better ways to care for people with cancer.
 Or, use the menu to choose another section to continue reading this guide.